MicrosoftDocs/win32/desktop-src/WmiCoreProv/wmibinarymofresource.md

 ---
-Description: 'The WDM class provider defines the WMIBinaryMofResource class in the \\root\\wmi namespace to support the task of keeping track of the status of data in the WMI repository.' ms.assetid: '57416a36-5b3a-4d04-808c-09adc597c47a'
+Description: The WDM class provider defines the WMIBinaryMofResource class in the \\root\\wmi namespace to support the task of keeping track of the status of data in the WMI repository. ms.assetid: 57416a36-5b3a-4d04-808c-09adc597c47a
 title: WMIBinaryMofResource class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WMIBinaryMofResource class